bhat0155/DevTinder/Readme.md

 - Test validation individually
 -  The next step is of encryption
 - install bcrypt
 - Creating login api
 - first check if user with the emailid exist.
 - if it does, check if the passwords match

+- Authentication, JWT and cookies
+- Whenever a user logs in, a jwt is created, which is stored in a cookie and sent to the user by the server.
+- For every subsequent request by the user, the particular cookie is sent to the server, authenticated and request is fulfilled.

+// steps
+- create a jwt token, attach it in a cookie and send it back in response to the user.
+- make cookie with the help of express.
+- We read the cookie with the help of a cookie parser.
+It's a middleware just like express.json();
+- To create jwt, npm jsonwebtoken. jwt.sign and jwt.verify.
+Do in login api
+- validate the token in /profile api

+JWT tokens
+- JWT tokens are divided into 3 parts: header, payload, signature.

+HW
+- install cookie parser
+- send a dummy cookie to user
+- create profile api and check if you get cookie back, res.cookie
+- In login API, create jwt token. use jsonwebtoken
+- create jwt in /login and send it in cookie
+- read cookies in profile api and find logged in user.